dallaswp13/dallaswp13/README.md

 ## ⚡ How I work

 I'm an applied / forward-deployed builder, not an ML researcher.
-My edge is shipping real AI software *fast* with modern tools — and getting non-technical teams to actually adopt it.
+My edge is shipping real AI software *fast* with modern tools — and getting non-technical teams up and running on it.
 If your team is trying to operationalize AI, let's talk.